-This pine nut and almond tart is one of those unassuming looking desserts that both surprises and delights as soon as you take your first bite: light crisp pastry with a golden almond filling, the crunch of the pine nuts and the rich softness of the kirsch soaked sultanas.
+This Spanish pine nut and almond tart is one of those unassuming looking desserts that both surprises and delights as soon as you take your first bite: light crisp pastry with a golden almond filling, the crunch of the pine nuts and the rich softness of the marsala soaked sultanas.
 Perfect for a lunch or dinner party dessert, or simply as an afternoon treat with a cup of tea or an espresso.
-I love this Rick Stein recipe with boozy sultanas but you could omit them and try the Leith’s version with a layer of cherry jam between the pastry and the almond sponge instead – it’s a kind of posh Bakewell tart.
+I love this version with boozy sultanas but you could omit them and try it with a layer of cherry jam or quince paste between the pastry and the almond sponge instead – it’s a kind of posh Bakewell tart.
 One slice won’t be enough!

 You will need…

-- Filling: 50g sultanas soaked in 2 tablespoons of kirsch, 100g unsalted butter, 50g golden caster sugar, 2 medium eggs, 50g ground almonds, 100g pine nuts.
+- Filling: 50g sultanas soaked in 2 tablespoons of marsala, 100g unsalted butter, 50g golden caster sugar, 2 medium eggs, 50g ground almonds, 100g pine nuts.

-- Mix the sultanas and kirsch together and leave to soak for 2 hours.
+- Mix the sultanas and marsala together and leave to soak for 2 hours.
 Turn them now and again to ensure all the alcohol is absorbed.

 - To make the pastry, sift the flour, salt and icing sugar together and then rub in the chilled butter until it looks like fine breadcrumbs.
 Stir in the egg and enough water to make a dough.
 Turn it out on to a lightly floured board and knead together briefly.
 Shape into a ball and press it slightly flat.
 Wrap in cling film and leave to rest in the refrigerator for 20 minutes.